BogUkraine/knowledge-base/aws/README.md

 ## Amazon Lightsail
 Amazon Lightsail is a simplified cloud platform designed for those who need a straightforward way to launch and manage virtual private servers.

+## Deployments and Managing

+### CloudFormation - IaC - Infrastructure as code
+CloudFormation is a declarative way of outlining AWS infrastructure for any resources.

+The same as Terraform or OpenTofu, but AWS specific only.

+#### CDK - Cloud Development Kit
+Allows to write a configuration with programming language, that will transpile into JSON/YML confiuguration for CloudFormation.

+### Elastic Beanstalk - Platform as a Service (PaaS)
+AWS Elastic Beanstalk is a Platform as a Service (PaaS) that simplifies the process of deploying, managing, and scaling web applications and services.

+Features:
+* Automatic Scaling: Automatically adjusts capacity to handle traffic demands.
+* Managed Environment: Handles infrastructure provisioning, load balancing, scaling, and monitoring.
+* Easy Deployment: Deploy applications using the AWS Management Console, CLI, or IDEs.
+* Customization: Customize the environment with configuration files and environment variables.
+* Monitoring and Logging: Integrated with Amazon CloudWatch for monitoring and logging.

+### CodeDeploy
+AWS CodeDeploy is a fully managed deployment service that automates the process of deploying applications to various compute services such as Amazon EC2, AWS Fargate, AWS Lambda, and on-premises servers.

+Servers/Instances must be provisioned and configured ahead of time with the CodeDeploy Agent.
+Handy to upgrade instances.

+### CodeBuild
+Compiles source code, run tests, produces packages that are ready to be deployed.

+### CodePipeline
+Orchestrate the different steps to have the code automatically pushed to production.

+### System Manager (SSM)
+AWS Systems Manager is a unified interface that allows you to manage your AWS resources securely at scale.
+It provides a suite of tools to automate operational tasks, manage configurations, and maintain security and compliance.

+Features:
+* Automation: Automate common maintenance and deployment tasks.
+* Run Command: Execute commands on your instances without needing to log in.
+* Patch Manager: Automate the process of patching managed instances with security updates.
+* Parameter Store: Securely store and manage configuration data and secrets.
+* Inventory: Collect and query configuration and inventory information about your instances and software.
+* Session Manager: Securely connect to your instances without needing an SSH key or bastion host.

+We need to install the SSM agent onto the systems we control.
+Installed by default on Amazon Linux AMI.

+#### SSM Session Manager
+AWS SSM (Systems Manager) Session Manager is a feature of AWS Systems Manager that provides a secure and auditable way to manage and interact with your EC2 instances and on-premises servers without needing to open inbound ports, manage SSH keys, or use bastion hosts.

+Features:
+* Secure Access: Establish secure shell connections to your instances without needing SSH keys.
+* No Inbound Ports: Connect to instances without opening inbound ports, reducing the attack surface.
+* Auditability: Log session activity to AWS CloudTrail and Amazon CloudWatch Logs for auditing and compliance.
+* Port Forwarding: Forward traffic securely from your local machine to remote instances.

+EC2 needs IAM Role.

+#### System Manager Parameter Store
+It is a secure storage service for managing configuration data and secrets.
+It allows you to store data such as passwords, database strings, license codes, and other configuration values as parameter values.

+## Global infrastructure
+### Route 53